 What are the best products to keep my dog’s skin healthy?

 While tending to your pup’s skin, a great rule of thumb is to look for products that have ingredients similar to your own skincare.
 Natural ingredients like chamomile and aloe don’t just help with your sunburns and sensitivities — they can also help to soothe and relieve doggy dryness.

 Shampoo for dogs.

-Washing with a good shampoo is the best way to keep your dog’s coat shiny, soft, and clean.
+Washing with an anti-itch shampoo dog shampoo is the best way to keep your dog’s coat shiny, soft, and clean.
 Regular washing will not only help to pamper your pooch, it is also essential for their skin health.
 Washing and brushing help to exfoliate and slough off dead skin and loose fur.